Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Experiments

 \section{Experiments}

 Our experimental setup is as follows.
-We considered five models: the leaf-based cascaded histograms, the branch-based cascaded histograms, the leaf-based density list, regular histograms and density estimation trees (DET) \citep{Ram:2011:DET:2020408.2020507}.
-To our knowledge, this essentially represents the full set of logical, high dimensional density estimation methods.
-To ascertain uncertainty, we split the data in half 5 times randomly and assessed test log-likelihood and sparsity of the trees for each method.
+We considered five methods: the leaf-sparse density tree, the branch-sparse density tree, the sparse density rule list, and regular histograms and density estimation trees (DET) \citep{wu2018density}.
+Note that the implementation of DET is meant for continuous variables, but we use it anyway for comparison.
+To our knowledge, these methods can serve to represent the full set of logic-based, high dimensional density estimation methods.
+To ascertain uncertainty, we split the data in $5$ folds and assessed test log-likelihood (i.e., out-of-sample performance) and sparsity of the trees for each method on every fold.
 A model with fewer bins and higher test likelihood is a better model.

+Let us discuss how the baselines were implemented.
+For the standard high-dimensional histogram baseline, we treated each possible set of feature values (e.g., $x_{.1}=1, x_{.2}=0, ..., x_{.10}=1$) as a separate bin.
+(We call a set of feature values a \textit{configuration}; it is a point in our feature space.)
+Histograms have the disadvantage that they create a large number of bins and thus may not generalize well to the test set; they are also not interpretable, since they cannot be visualized in a tree or list.

-For the histogram, we treated each possible configuration as a separate bin.
-DET was designed for continuous data, which meant that the computation of volume needed to be adapted -- it is the number of configurations in the bin (rather than the lengths of each bin multiplied together).
-The DET method has two parameters, the minimum allowable support in a leaf, and the maximum allowable support.
-We originally planned to use a minimum of 0 and a maximum of the size of the full dataset, but the algorithm often produced trivial models when we did this.
-We tried also values $\left\{ 0,3,5\right\}$ for the minimum values and $\left\{ 10,n,\lfloor\frac{n}{2} \rfloor \right\}$ where $n$ is the number of training data points, and reported results for the best of these.
-For the leaf-based cascade model, the mean of the Poisson prior was chosen from the set $\left\{ 5,8\right\}$ using nested cross validation.
-For the branch-based cascade model, the parameter to control the number of branches was chosen from the set $\left\{ 2,3\right\}$. $\gamma$ was fixed to be 0.5, and $\alpha$ was set to be 2 for the experiment.
-For the leaf-based density list model, the parameters $\lambda,\eta$ and $\alpha$ were chosen to be 3, 1 and 1 respectively.
+DET was designed for continuous data, which meant that the computation of volume needed to be adapted for discrete data -- it is the number of configurations in the bin, rather than the lengths of each bin multiplied together.
+Thus, we used our own computations for the density in each leaf following volume computations in \eqref{eq:volume}.

+The DET method has two parameters, the minimum allowable support in a leaf, and the maximum allowable size of a leaf.
+We originally planned to use a minimum of 0 and a maximum of the size of the full data set, but the algorithm often produced trivial models when we did this (i.e., models with one leaf).
+Therefore we tried values $\left\{ 1,3,5\right\}$ for the minimum size of a leaf and $\left\{ 5, 10, 50, 100, \lfloor\frac{n}{10}\rfloor, \lfloor\frac{n}{5}\rfloor \right\}$ for the maximum size of a leaf, where $n$ is the number of training data points.
+We use nested cross-validation over 5 folds.
+For each fold, we optimize parameters for validation log-likelihood and report out-of-distribution log-likelihood.
+DET has the disadvantage of being a greedy algorithm and the available implementation of DET is not designed for categorical data (see Appendix \ref{appendix:det_implementation}), thus DET may not produce trees that are as useful or sparse as those from Methods I, II, or III.